TimeLovercc/Awesome-Graph-Causal-Learning/README.md

 ![PRs Welcome](https://img.shields.io/badge/PRs-Welcome-green) [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)  ![GitHub stars](https://img.shields.io/github/stars/TimeLovercc/Awesome-Graph-Causal-Learning)

 This repository contains a list of **Graph Causal Learning** resources.
 We also have a survey paper about **Counterfactual Learning on Graphs**.
+We also include a [Not for Graph](#not-for-graph) section to introduce well-selected materials for beginners to learn causal-related concepts.
 We will try our best to continuously maintain this Repository in weekly manner.

 **Why Causal Learning?**
 >Causality connotes lawlike necessity, whereas probabilities connote exceptionality, doubt, and lack of regularity.    --Judea Pearl

 Graph Causal Learning is an emerging research area and it can be widely applied in dealing with out of distribution, fairness and explanation problems.

+## News
+* 2023/01/05: I change the format of the repo and try to include both causal learning papers and counterfactual learning papers.

 ## Reference
 If our repo or survey is useful for your research, please cite our paper as follows: